adbergen/blogology/README.md

 <br>
 </div>
 <p align="center"><font size="3">
-This is a vue.js quasar blogging application.</p>
+This is a vue.js quasar blogging application deployed to Mac, Windows, IOS, and Android.</p>
 <div align="center"><a name="menu"></a>
   <h4>
     <a href="https://github.com/adbergen/blogology">